Hi friends!

 CREATE

-Have the kids add liquid glue to their ice pops and spread with their fingers or brush.
+Have the kids add liquid glue to their ice pops and spread it with their fingers or a brush.

-5. Add glue to half the stick and carefully press the scented ice pop onto the craft stick, if there's no sensory items glued, just press down firmly.
+4. Add glue to half the stick and carefully press the scented ice pop onto the craft stick.
+If there are no sensory items glued, just press the ice pop down firmly.

 That’s it!